Skip to content

 • 1 cup white chocolate chips

-• 1/4 cup English Toffee bits
+• 1/4 cup English Toffee bits, or butterscotch chips

 Instructions